 ORIX Group borrows from a variety of sources, including major banks, regional banks, foreign banks, life insurance companies, casualty insurance companies and financial institutions associated with agricultural cooperatives.
-As of March 31, 2015, the number of our lenders exceeded 200.
+As of March 31, 2016, the number of our lenders exceeded 200.
 We have promoted regular face-to-face communications and established positive working relationships with financial institutions in Japan and overseas.
 The majority of our loan balances consists of borrowings from Japanese financial institutions.
-As of March 31, 2014 and March 31, 2015, short-term debt from Japanese and foreign financial institutions was \$207,338 million and \$195,164 million, respectively, while long-term debt from financial institutions was \$2,424,019 million and \$2,687,434 million, respectively.
+As of March 31, 2015 and 2016, short-term debt from Japanese and foreign financial institutions was ¥195,164 million and ¥247,263 million, respectively, while long-term debt from financial institutions was ¥2,687,434 million and ¥2,724,695 million, respectively.

-As is typical in Japan, contracts for borrowings from Japanese banks and insurance companies contain clauses that require us to pledge assets upon request by the lenders when they consider reasonably necessary to preserve their claims.
-In addition, in certain bank loan agreements, the bank is assigned the right to offset deposits with any debt for which payment is due, and, under certain conditions, such as default, the bank has the right to offset all our debt with deposits.
+As is typical in Japan, loan agreements from Japanese banks and insurance companies contain clauses that require us to pledge assets upon request by the lenders when they consider it to be reasonably necessary to preserve their claims.
+In addition, in certain bank loan agreements the bank is not prohibited from offsetting deposits with any debt for which payment is due, and, under certain conditions, such as default, the bank is not prohibited from offsetting all our debt with deposits.
 Whether or not such provision is applied depends upon the circumstances at that time.
 As of the time of filing we have not received any such demand from any lender.